intel/qpl/doc/source/documentation/api_docs/concepts/exceptions.rst

 ##########

-The high-level API implements its own exception system, which is based on ``std::exception``.
+The Intel® Query Processing Library (Intel® QPL) high-level API implements its own exception system, which is based on ``std::exception``.

 Inheritance Hierarchy